openharmony/docs/en/application-dev/reference/apis/js-apis-sensor.md

 transformCoordinateSystem(inRotationVector: Array&lt;number&gt;, coordinates: CoordinatesOptions, callback: AsyncCallback&lt;Array&lt;number&gt;&gt;): void

 Rotates a rotation vector so that it can represent the coordinate system in different ways.
-This API uses a callback to return the result.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Sensors.Sensor